cgabriel5/nodecliac/README.md

 #### Flags (dynamic values)

 Sometimes hard-coded values are not enough so a `command-flag` can be used.
-A `command-flag` runs a command that expects output.
+A `command-flag` runs a shell command string that expects output.
 By default the returned command's output expects each completion item to be on its own line (newline delimited list).
 However, if you need to change the delimiter character to a space, hyphen, etc. then simply add the delimiter character to the command flag.
 The syntax for a `command-flag` is as follows:

 - `$("cat ~/colors.text")`: Will run command and split output on newlines to get individual options.
 - `$("cat ~/colors.text", " ")`: Will run command and split output on spaces to get individual options.